xumingming/storm-wiki/Maven.md

 ```

 You can fetch dependencies using `lein deps`, build the project with `lein compile`, and make a jar suitable for submitting to a cluster with `lein uberjar`.

+### Using Storm as a library

+If you want to use Storm as a library (e.g., use the Distributed RPC client) and have the Storm dependency jars be distributed with your application, there's a separate Maven dependency called "storm/storm-lib".
+The only difference between this dependency and the usual "storm/storm" is that storm-lib does not have any logging configured.